clin88/uber_email/README.md

 Note that the response does not indicate if the email was successfully sent- it only indicates if the email task was queued successfully.
 This allows long running tasks to run asynchronously with processing of HTTP requests.

+# Test

+There's a whole bunch of tests.
+In the repo directory, run `nosetests`, but you'll need to complete setting up your environment first.

+If you use `foreman`, use `foreman run nosetests`.

 # Architecture and Design